spashal/ABC-of-3D/README.md

 ## How to run the code?
 1. Clone this repo to your local machine
 2. Make sure you have glut and glm libraries installed.
-3. We will first move into build folder so that all our makefiles reside in there
+3. We will first make a build folder and then move into it so that all our makefiles reside in there.
+Type the below commands in your terminal

+        mkdir build
         cd build
 4. Next we use the cmake list given to us and create an executable